- Print this page

 There are some areas in NSW that will only have properties that are managed by community housing providers and there may be some areas where there is only public housing available.

-Your application has been transferred to the new NSW Housing Register, which can be accessed by Housing NSW and participating community housing providers.
+Your application has been transferred to the new NSW Housing Register, which can be accessed by FACS Housing and participating community housing providers.

 Since 27 April 2010, your personal information (including health information) is shared between participating housing providers so your application for housing can be processed and assessed.
 Your personal and health information is still subject to the same level of protection under privacy legislation as it is now.